luiarthur/padawan/_ucscNotes/ams5/cards-and-envelops.md

 From this table, if we have $r$ red cards in red envelops.
 Then what is the number of green cards in green envelops?
 Well, we know that there are in total seven red envelops and three green envelops (column sums).
-We also know that there are in total seven red cards and three green cards (row sums).
+We also know that there are in total five red cards and five green cards (row sums).
 So, there must be $7-r$ green envelops containing red cards.
 Similarly, I can solve for the number of red envelops containing green cards to be $7-r$.
 Now, if I have
 $7-r$ green cards in red envelops, and I have 3 green cards in total, I know I